From BR Bullpen

 Sporting Life called him "Elton" rather than "Icebox".

 Sporting Life in 1904 stated that his brother F. Earl Chamberlain had become an umpire in the Pacific Coast League.
+Elton himself umpire two games in the American Association, in 1887 and 1891, and one in the National League in 1894.

 "Elton Chamberlain was the greatest ladies fascinator of any ball player I can recall.
 When he was playing in St. Louis it was a daily occurrence to find in his mail delicately perfumed notes from his soft admirers in the grand stand, among whom were a number of coy maidens, romantic and slightly indiscreet." - George Munson, secretary of the St. Louis club, reminiscing in Sporting Life in 1892